-The gaming industry is today the largest entertainment industry in the world with 2.7 billion gamers globally.
-In 2020, the gaming industry is expected to generate revenues of around USD 159.3 billion, growing year-on-year by +9.3%, according to Newzoo.
+The gaming industry is today the largest entertainment industry in the world with 2.9 billion gamers globally.
+In 2021, the gaming industry is expected to generate revenues of around USD 203.1 billion, a year-over-year increase by 5.4 percent, according to Newzoo.

 The gaming industry is usually classified into three main categories – PC, mobile and console gaming.